-The standard provides that sales may occur without it being necessary to change the business model, as long as the thresholds defined by the Bank of frequent and significant sales, close to maturity or due to deterioration of credit risk are not exceeded.
+II.
+The Bank transfers a financial asset if, and only if, one of the following situations The standard provides that sales may occur without it being necessary to change the business model, as long as the thresholds defined by the Bank occurs: of frequent and significant sales, close to maturity or due to deterioration • It transfers the contractual rights to receive the cash flows of the financial asset; or of credit risk are not exceeded.